Online EdD (Online Doctorate in Education)

 But that curriculum itself will significantly vary from program to program, and between specializations.
 You can expect a mix of core classes related to your education object (leadership, curriculum planning, research/theory) and concentration courses more specific to your specialization.

-Whatever your focus, common themes in an online Doctorate in Education degree often include studying:
+Whatever your focus, common themes in a Doctorate in Education degree often include studying:

 - Education supervision